 Why didn't he tell folks about the roundness?
 "Meaningless" is King James' "Vanity."

-Is the Teacher calling God vain?
+Is The Teacher calling God vain?
 Look in a mirror, buddy.

-Chasing after the wind is tedious
+Chasing after the wind is tedious only if folks expect to catch it.

 God, I surrender all.

 I lay down my analytical skills

 when it comes to your work, like a soldier

 surrendering by setting down his weapon,

 waiting to be told what to do, where to go.